quantaphp/container/README.md

 - when the type of a constructor parameter is not a class name:
     - default value is used when defined
     - null is used when the parameter has no default value and is nullable
-    - an Quanta\Container\ContainerException is thrown otherwise
+    - a `Quanta\Container\ContainerException` is thrown otherwise
-- the $container->has() method returns true for any existing classes
+- the `->has()` method returns true for any existing classes
 - the objects built through autowiring are cached
-- autowiring an abstract class throws a Quanta\Container\ContainerException
-- autowiring a class with protected/private constructor throws a Quanta\Container\ContainerException
+- a `Quanta\Container\ContainerException` is thrown when autowiring an abstract class or a class with protected/private constructor
-- php 8.0 => constructor parameter with union type throws a Quanta\Container\ContainerException
-- php 8.1 => constructor parameter with intersection type throws a Quanta\Container\ContainerException
+- php 8.0/8.1 => a `Quanta\Container\ContainerException` is thrown for parameter with union/intersection type

 A factory must be defined when more control over the class instantiation is needed.